rapidanalysis/rapidanalysis.github.io/docs/numeric-processing.md

 ::: tip Parameters
 `endpoint` : https://api.weburban.com/numeric/to-trend
 `data` : JSON array of numbers`
-`labels` : Numeric array of numbers as labels `predict` : JSON array of numbers used to predict a label `regression` : The type of regression which can be `linear` or `logistic`
+`labels` : Numeric array of numbers as labels
+`predict` : JSON array of numbers used to predict a label
+`regression` : The type of regression which can be `linear` or `logistic`
 :::

 Example of how this would be implemented in shown below.

-::: info Explain what these numbers in mean
+::: details Explain what these numbers in mean
 In the example below, the data provided are two arbitrary numbers [_a, b_] put together in a set of other arbitrary numbers as the inputs for `data`.
 Each set of numbers [_a, b_] corresponds with the `label` in order.
 In this example, _a_ multiplied by _b_ is the label value.
 The `predict` value of `[[2,7]]` asks the linear regression model to predict the label without knowing how the numbers are related.
 :::